carbonblack/cbapi-python/examples/threathunter/threat_intelligence/ThreatIntel_README.md

 The file `requirements.txt` contains a list of dependencies for this project.
 After cloning this repository, run the following command from the `examples/threathunter/threat_intelligence` directory:

 ```
-pip install -r ./requirements.txt
+pip3 install -r ./requirements.txt
 ```

 ## Introduction
 This document describes how to use the ThreatIntel Python3 module for development of connectors that retrieve Threat Intelligence and import it into a Carbon Black Cloud instance.
-This document describes how to use the ThreatIntel Python3 module for development of connectors that retrieve Threat Intelligence and import it into a Carbon Black Cloud instance.
 Documentation on Feed and Report definitions is [available here.](https://developer.carbonblack.com/reference/carbon-black-cloud/cb-threathunter/latest/feed-api/#definitions)

 The ThreatIntel `push_to_cb` method expects a list of objects that have six attributes:
 `id, timestamp, title, description, severity, and iocs_v2`.
-For these objects, may use the pre-built `AnalysisResult` class from `results.py`, which has these attributes already, or build your own custom class.
+For these objects, you may use the pre-built `AnalysisResult` class from `results.py`, which has these attributes already, or build your own custom class.

 ### Files